jskinne3/portfolio/blog/just_start_a_book_club.md

 Worried that democracy is crumbling because there aren't enough civic institutions?
 Start a book club.

-Worried about the male loneliness epidemic?
+Worried about the *male loneliness epidemic*?
 Invite some men to your book club.

 ## Structure